hwxi/CS520-2021-Spring/assigns/assign01/README.md

 This assignment is due Tuesday, the 2nd of February.

+1. Before submitting, please make sure that you have a README.md in your MySolution directory, which (very) briefly describes what you have done for this assignment.
+In particular, you should state clearly that what is submitted by you is YOUR OWN CODE.
+If there is collaboration, you should clearly state it as well.

-Before submitting, please make sure that you have the following-like file in your MySolution directory which contains some output from testing your code:
+2. Before submitting, please make sure that you have the following-like file in your MySolution directory which contains some output from testing your code: